The Pioneers Scholarship 2020 – Honouring Dale Kennedy

 - demonstrate how their thesis research project benefits and engages NL community(ies).

 - be registered at a Canadian University and in a graduate program for archaeology, history or folklore.

 - submit a two page maximum, single spaced, proposal of research.

 - submit two letters of recommendation.

 - use a type font of 12 in Times New Roman.

 - provide supportive material (maximum 2 brief samples, for e.g. 10 page samples of a published article, newspaper article, set of photos, links to 5min max video).

 - acknowledge AARA in any publications or written works that result from this scholarship.

-The award will be announced 2-3 months after the deadline, with funding disbursal soon thereafter.
+The successful recipient will be announced July 15, with funding dispersed soon thereafter.
 Please be advised that a range of career professionals will review the applications and therefore technical language should be avoided.
-The scholarship funds must be used for research or student needs related to the research.
+The scholarship funds must be used for research and/or student needs.